-- ii) Pacific RE roadmap; - iii) National technology roadmaps, upon request, - iv) Technology roadmap on storage for enhanced integration of variable renewable energy; and - v) Technology roadmap on grid improvements for integration of renewables. - 79.
+- ii) Pacific RE roadmap; - iii) National technology roadmaps, upon request, - iv) Technology roadmap on storage for enhanced integration of variable renewable energy; and - v) Technology roadmap on grid improvements for integration of renewables. - 80.
 Activity 3: Assessment of Technology Solutions.
-In an effort to ensure that the most current, reliable and factual information on renewable energy is available to wide audiences, IRENA will develop consolidated information on different aspect of six sources of renewable energy.
-The "Renewables Perspectives" will provide the most essential, pertinent and up-to date information with content targeting general audiences and contributing to branding IRENA as a recognisable source of objective information on renewables.
-"Renewables Perspectives" will also help clarify the conflicting messages and misconceptions on renewables that currently exist. - 80.
+In an effort to ensure that the most current, reliable and factual information on renewable energy is available to wide audiences, IRENA will develop consolidated information on different aspect of six sources of renewable energy, the "Renewables Perspectives".
+The Renewables Perspectives will provide the most essential, pertinent and up-to date information with content targeting general audiences and contributing to branding IRENA as a recognisable source of objective information on renewables. - 81.
 In 2011 and 2012, IRENA, in cooperation with ETSAP/IEA, started the development of a technology repository with a set of technology briefs that contain concise, policy-relevant and objective information on best practice renewable energy technology solutions.
 The technology briefs assist policy makers in the development of national renewable energy strategies and the evaluation of related project proposals.
 They also form a technical depository for IRENA programmatic activities and inform the work on roadmaps, scenarios and strategies.
 In 2013, the repository will be expanded by a set of additional Technology Briefs.
 Based on the feedback received from Member States, it is envisaged that the briefs will address the areas of relevance to specific regions and enduse sectors, including algae production, renewable energy for shipping, biomass waste to energy, global logistics for biomass and mini-grids.

-81. At the request of Member States, IRENA is assisting with technology systems transition and operating strategies, which also include model analysis, such as dynamic grid stability.
+82. At the request of Member States, IRENA is assisting with technology systems transition and operating strategies, which also include model analysis, such as dynamic grid stability.
 Pilot assessments of the feasibility of operating the Pacific Island power systems with high shares of variable renewables were undertaken in 2012.
 Based on that experience, IRENA has developed a methodology and a tool for assessing grid stability.
 In 2013, these will be disseminated and further tested in islands and mini-grids with the aim of establishing in-house and Member State capacity for dynamic modelling of grids with high shares of variable renewables.
 This work will be expanded within the Pacific Region and extended to the Caribbean Region.
 It is envisaged that the experience from these cases will also help in the design of robust, larger power systems.